hibernate/hibernate-validator/performance/readme.md

 # Performance test for Hibernate Validator

 The tests are written as JUnit tests.
-They can be developed and tests as usual in your IDE.
+They can be developed and executed as usual in your IDE.
 However, they are not run as unit tests during a _mvn test_.
 Instead, to execute the performance tests [Apache JMeter](http://jmeter.apache.org/) and the [chronos-jmeter-maven-plugin](http://mojo.codehaus.org/chronos/chronos-jmeter-maven-plugin) is used.